Mary Foote Henderson

 Mary Foote Henderson (July 21, 1842 – July 16, 1931) was an American author, real estate developer, and social activist from the U.S. state of New York who was known as "The Empress of Sixteenth Street".
-Henderson was a notable supporter of women's suffrage, temperance and vegetarianism.
+Henderson was a notable advocate of women's suffrage, temperance and vegetarianism.

 Early life and education

 She was born in Seneca Falls, New York, the daughter of Eunice Newton, a scientist and women's rights campaigner, and Elisha Foote, a prominent lawyer and judge, and the niece of Senator Samuel A. Foot of Connecticut and numerous other aunts and uncles.
 Mother Eunice born in Bloomfield, New York described the Greenhouse Gas effect in 1856 and also held several patents.
 Eunice was also a signatory of the "Declaration of Sentiments" at the first Women's Rights Convention and a member of the Editorial Committee in 1848.
 Elisha moved his family to Washington, D.C. during the Civil War while he served as Commissioner of the US Patent Office.

 Mary Henderson was educated at Temple Grove Ladies Seminary (now Skidmore College), Saratoga Springs and at Ashgrove Seminary, in Albany, finishing at a French school in New York City.
 She was fluent in French and had a lifelong interest in painting and art collecting.